 For a wealthier community the construction workers would be paid.
 In a poorer society with high unemployment, an arrangement can be made that the builders would be recompensed with water and vegetables from the food garden.
 It becomes a project based on faith and trust for the greater good; much to be gained with nothing more potentially lost than the sweat off the crafter's brow.

 Most South Africans have become accustomed to spending long hours waiting and queuing for water of uncertain quality.
-A community-built underground reservoir would solve many of their troubles.
+Community-built underground reservoirs would solve many of their troubles.

-For a community that can clearly see the benefits of clean water for their homes in the immediate area, a large vegetable garden to supply their creche and local school children with bellies filled with healthy food, the benefits are enormous for a people used to severe shortages.
+For a community that can clearly see the benefits of clean water for their homes in the immediate area, a large vegetable garden to supply their creche and local school children with bellies filled with healthy food, the benefits are enormous; these people have endured severe shortages.

 During the rainy season large amounts of free, pristine water would be available to the community; during the dry season most would be retained for the vegetable gardens and the creche.